 “It takes a lot of work and putting the egos aside,” she says.
 “It is a collaboration in the face of an urgent situation, so you can see where people can put all that aside and make something happen.”

-Longer term, she predicts that some smaller providers won’t survive, particularly if they don’t have robust and diverse sources of funding.
+Longer term, she predicts that some smaller providers won’t survive, particularly if they don’t have a robust and diverse sources of funding.
 And, while there is a lot of talk of mergers among organizations, there are few examples of successful mergers among nonprofits.

 Running on fumes

 Even for agencies that are not likely to disappear, it is unclear how long they can continue at the current pace.

 Woodard’s skeletal staff at the Elkhart Salvation Army, for instance, has been in high gear since well before the holidays – serving hundreds more Thanksgiving and Christmas meals, feeding more people free breakfast each day, meeting a sharply increased need for utility assistance, and an array of other services.

 “We have been able to keep up with the demand — though I need to give my whole staff Jacuzzis because they have been working like crazy,” says Woodard.
 “We’ve been keeping up, but it’s been a lot.
 It really has been.”

 So far, organizations have stretched their funds and their personnel, getting a boost from laid off workers who have come to volunteer.
 But Mark Fenstermacher at Trinity United Methodist worries about what will happen when fatigue sets in.